Civil unions and same-sex marriage in Delaware

 "While it doesn't give same-sex couples any more rights or benefits under Delaware law than those they have in civil unions, supporters argued same-sex couples deserve the dignity and respect of married couples."
 5

-In addition, if and when the U.S. Supreme Court repeals the Defense of Marriage Act (DOMA) then some 1,138 federal benefits, protections, etc. for married opposite-sex couples will also apply to married same-sex couples.
-Those same-sex couples who remain only in civil unions, domestic partnerships, etc. will remain without access to these benefits.
+In addition, when the U.S. Supreme Court susequently repealed Section 3 of the federal Defense of Marriage Act (DOMA) in 2013-JUN-26, then some 1,138 federal benefits, protections, etc. for married opposite-sex couples will also apply to married same-sex couples in Delaware.
+Those same-sex couples elsewhwre in the U.S. who remain only in civil unions, domestic partnerships, etc. remain without access to these benefits.

 Huffington Post posted a series of videos on SSM, starting with one titled: "Delaware becomes the 11th state to legalize gay marriage" on their web site.
 See: http://on.aol.com/